 The rugged, deep Green River Gorge is located near Saluda, about 38 miles southeast of Asheville.
 Find old-growth forests, steep ravines and some great whitewater fun as the river drops rapidly down the edge of the Blue Ridge Mountains.
-The river is a top spot for tubing and rafting.
+The river is a top spot for tubing and kayaking.
 The Green River Game Lands is a state-owned 10,000-acre section for wildlife conservation for hunting, fishing and trapping per regulations.
 Most of the hiking trails are rugged and only recommended for experienced hikers.

 It's one of our top rivers for tubing!
 Wilderness Cove Tubing (3772 Green River Cove Road) is open seven days a week from Memorial Day to Labor Day.
 The river is dam-released, so they schedule tubing times to coincide with the best water level.
 Rent a tube (includes a shuttle) from $10/person!
 Bring your swimsuit and water shoes (no flip flops) and take a 1-6-mile float - complete with a rope and jump-off rock a couple of miles down river.
 Go to their website.